cadeinc/cadeinc.github.io/McCune-Award.md

 * a copy of the PhD diploma;
 * copies of relevant papers by the nominee.

 Nominations must be submitted by March 15.
+Details of where to submit will be announced with each year's call for nominations.

 #### Evaluation